alanvardy/ex_dokku/README.md

 ### mix dokku.backup

 Downloads your production database to the path set in your config with the name of your app and the date.
 Re-downloading the file again will replace the previously downloaded file.

+### mix dokku.reset_prod

+**This is a dangerous command**

+Unlinks, destroys, recreates, and then relinks your production database.
+Confirms beforehand.
+Make sure you back up your database before issuing this command!